Award for Event Horizon!

 Last year, 31 life-size human figures inhabited park pathways, sidewalks, streets and the skyline of the Flatiron District, as part of Mad.
 Sq.
 Art’s exhibition of Event Horizon, the U.S. public art debut of renowned British sculptor Antony Gormley.
 One of the most talked about art events of 2010, Event Horizon generated worldwide attention, sparked conversation, and most importantly, led millions of New Yorkers and visitors alike to stop and look skyward in appreciation of this awe-inspiring city.
 We’re thrilled to announce that on March 14, 2011, the International Art Critics Association will honor Event Horizon with an award for Best Exhibition in a Public Space in 2010!
 This honor is already making headlines–so help us spread the word!

 From Union Square to the Empire State Building, Event Horizon was the first time Mad.
 Sq.
 Art expanded beyond the borders of our 6.2 acre museum without walls, and the ambitious project could not have been an AICA award-worthy success without the leadership, cooperation and support of the City of New York and dozens of property owners, exhibition supporters and project partners in New York City and beyond.
-For lots more information about Event Horizon and a complete list of project supporters, visit the official website.
 Congratulations to Antony on his triumphant U.S. public art debut, and thanks to everyone who helped us make Event Horizon such a success!